notoier/Space-Station-Defense/README.md

 ## Game Description

-Space Station Defense is a 2D defense game where the player must protect a space station from incoming enemy waves.
+Space Defender is a 2D defense game where the player must protect a space station from incoming enemy waves.

 Enemies spawn around the map and move towards the central station.
 The player must strategically manage defenses and resources to prevent the station from being destroyed.